VainF/Torch-Pruning/README.md

 [[中文README | README in Chinese]](README_CN.md)

 Torch-Pruning (TP) is a versatile library that enables structural network pruning for a wide range of neural networks, including **Vision Transformers, Yolov7, FasterRCNN, SSD, KeypointRCNN, MaskRCNN, ResNe(X)t, ConvNext, DenseNet, ConvNext, RegNet, FCN, DeepLab**, etc. Different from [torch.nn.utils.prune](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html) that zeroizes parameters through masking, Torch-Pruning employs a (non-deep) graph algorithm called DepGraph to physically remove coupled parameters (channels) from models.
 To explore more prunable models, please refer to [benchmarks/prunability](benchmarks/prunability).
-So far, TP is compatible with **77/85=90.6%** models from Torchvision 0.13.1.
-In this repo, a [resource list](practical_structural_pruning.md) for practical structural pruning is continuesly being updated.
+Currently, TP is able to work with approximately **77/85=90.6%** of the models from Torchvision 0.13.1.
+Check out the [practical_structural_pruning.md](practical_structural_pruning.md) for an up-to-date list of practical structural pruning techniques for different models.

 For more technical details, please refer to our preprint paper:

 > [**DepGraph: Towards Any Structural Pruning**](https://arxiv.org/abs/2301.12900)